Vrn24/Guest-Lecture/README.md

 ## Algorithm

-The Shunting Yard algorithm is a method for parsing mathematical expressions specified in infix notation.
-It uses two stacks, one for operators and another for operands, to transform an infix expression to a postfix expression.

 The algorithm works as follows:
 1. Initialize an empty stack for operators and an empty output queue for the postfix expression.
 2. Read the expression from left to right.